deepnorthcheng/test/docs/quickstart.md

 ### 5 Build and Run

-#### 5.1 object_detection/face_attribute_prediction/pose_estimation
+#### 5.1 object_detection/face_attribute_prediction/pose_estimation/cross-camera re-id
 * choose sunergy, right-click and choose build .
-* choose object detection/face attribute prediction/pose estimation, right-click and choose build .
+* choose object detection/face attribute prediction/pose estimation/cross-camera re-id, right-click and choose build .
-* choose object detection/face attribute prediction/pose estimation, right-click and choose set as startup item, and then press F5 to run .
+* choose object detection/face attribute prediction/pose estimation/cross-camera re-id, right-click and choose set as startup project, and then press F5 to run .

+*Note: These four examples all work as described above.
+Different examples correspond to different projects.*

 #### 5.2 tracking
 * choose tracking, right-click and choose build .
 * choose tracking, right-click and choose set as startup item, and then press F5 to run .

-## 6 PS
-* Please refer to [Examples](examples.md) to see the detailed information about project configuration .
+#### 5.3 See detailed information in [Examples](example.md)